Carlos Brilhante Ustra: Legacy

-On 17 April 2016, during the voting of the impeachment of Dilma Rousseff in the Chamber of Deputies, Ustra was praised by deputy and future president of Brazil Jair Bolsonaro (PSC) in his discourse, calling him "the dread of Dilma Rousseff".

-On 8 August 2019 Jair Bolsonaro called him a "national hero" who prevented Brazil from falling into what the left-wing wants today".
+Ustra has been praised on multiple occasions by the former president of Brazil Jair Bolsonaro.
+On 17 April 2016, during the voting of the impeachment of Dilma Rousseff in the Chamber of Deputies, Ustra was praised by then-deputy Bolsonaro in a speech before casting his vote, calling him "the dread of Dilma Rousseff".
+Rousseff, who was tortured at DOI-CODI, commented on Bolsonaro's tribute saying: "I was arrested in the 1970s.
+In fact, I knew the man he referred to well.
+He was one of the biggest torturers in Brazil, [...]
+It's terrible to see someone voting in honor of the greatest torturer Brazil has known."
+On 8 August 2019 Bolsonaro, by then president, called him a "national hero" who "prevented Brazil from falling into what the left-wing wants today".

 The Brazilian Government makes a R$15.307,90 monthly payment to Ustra's daughters.